 The facility that did the abortion had a wonderful hand-holder.
 I clutched her, and she asked me if I was okay.
 If I needed anything.
 She tucked the stray hairs from my ponytail behind my ear and told me that everything was going to be all right.

 I do not regret my abortion.

 *this post originally was posted in May 2012.
 I’ve made minor edits to it, and reposted because I believe that it’s necessary to put it back out there.
 Lately I’ve been reading a lot about who should and should not have access to abortion and I don’t like any of it.
-I also don’t like the rhetoric of abortion shame, which says that someone who has chosen abortion made “one of the most difficult decisions of their lives.”
-I won’t be made to feel bad because it wasn’t a terribly hard decision for me.
-I will not participate in the stigmatizing and shaming of a neutral medical procedure.
+I don’t like the hierarchy of acceptability and I will not participate in the stigmatizing and shaming of a neutral medical procedure.